Witiko/doctoral-thesis/main.md

-In 2021, we have developed a new solution for deploying MIaS using Docker continuous integration. [@luptak2021webmias] [^29] With Docker, our solution is no longer slow, because we do not need to build MIaS during the deployment, but we can download a pre-built Docker image.
-With continuous integration, our builds would no suddenly fail during the deployment, because any change to the code base would build and test MIaS immediately.
+In 2021, we have developed a new solution for deploying MIaS using Docker continuous integration. [@luptak2021webmias] [^29] With Docker, our solution is no longer slow because we do not need to build MIaS during the deployment, but we can download a pre-built Docker image.
+With continuous integration, our builds would no longer suddenly fail during the deployment because any change to the code base would build and test MIaS immediately.

  [^29]: For continuous integration, we have used the GitHub Actions service,